Bassem-bk-1220/PreventFoodWasteApplication/README.md

 -  Disconnect (logout)
 -  Recover password
 -  Update profile
--  Add and scan product
+-  Add and update product
 -  See the products
 -  Receive notification for the product that it wil be expired.